UPCOMING JEWISH MINDFULNESS EVENTS

 You can read more about my journey as what some might call a BuJew :) here.

-So glad the wedding photographer captured this moment: Getting ready to officiate a Jewish wedding (with lots of mindfulness!) for a couple who are part of the Two Wings community!
-Mazel tov, E & J!
+Getting ready to officiate a Jewish wedding (with lots of mindfulness!) for a couple who are part of the Two Wings community!
+Congrats, E & J!
+Looking forward to officiating the wedding of two more community members later this year.

 Ways to Connect